Political ideologies in the United States: Moderates

 Moderates prioritize compromise and pragmatism, and moderate politics vary depending on the political circumstances of the era.
 During the American Revolution, moderates generally supported the ideas of the revolutionary Patriots, but they were concerned about the potential consequences of open revolution.
 During the Civil War, southern moderates opposed secession, while northern moderates advocated a more gradual response to slavery than the total abolitionism and enforcement of civil rights proposed by Radical Republicans.
 During Reconstruction, moderate Republicans sought to increase support for civil rights in the South instead of implementing them through force.
-In the 1950s, President Dwight D. Eisenhower operated under his policy of "Modern Republicanism" that promoted moderate politics in response to the New Deal coalition and the Conservative coalition.
+In the 1950s, Dwight D. Eisenhower operated under his policy of "Modern Republicanism" that promoted moderate politics in response to the New Deal coalition and the conservative coalition.

 Moderates identify as neither liberal nor conservative, holding a mix of beliefs that does not necessarily correspond to either group.
 They typically believe that issues are too complex for simple partisan solutions to work and that the two major political parties are too ideological.
 Some policy stances have strong support from moderates, including background checks on gun purchases and investing in renewable energy.
 Beyond a resistance to the terms liberal and conservative, there is little that unites moderates ideologically, and moderates can hold a variety of political positions.
 As of 2021, over one-third of the American public self-identifies as moderate.
 Self-identified moderates make up about one-third of the Democratic Party, about one-fifth of the Republican Party, and about half of independents.

 Minor ideologies

 Fascism

 Fascism never achieved success in American politics.
-There were, however, prominent American supporters of fascism in the 1930s, including Henry Ford.
+There were nonetheless prominent American supporters of fascism in the 1930s, including Henry Ford.
 Charles Coughlin, at one point the second most popular radio host in the United States, openly advocated fascist ideals during his program.
 A minority of Americans at the time were also sympathetic to fascism because of its antisemitism, its anti-communism, and what was perceived as its economic success.
 Antisemitism in the United States was common at the time, and many antisemitic groups openly expressed these views.

 The Friends of New Germany and its successor the German American Bund represented the largest Nazi organizations in the United States, which is estimated to have had 25,000 members.
-Present day Nazism is called Neo-Nazism.
+Present-day Nazism is called neo-Nazism.
 Many factors have been proposed that cause someone to radicalize and adopt Nazism, including a traumatic past, a search for meaning through extremism, and a propensity to violence or aggression.
 A 2017 poll found that 9% of Americans believe neo-Nazi beliefs are "acceptable".
 The Federal Bureau of Investigation recognized neo-Nazis as a major domestic terror threat in 2020.
-The words "fascist" and "Nazi" are sometimes used erroneously as epithets to describe political figures and ideologies, but these uses of the terms are generally disputed by academics that study the subject.
-The mid-2010s saw the rise in the alt-right movement, which was characterized by its sympathy to fascist ideologies and opposition to multiracial liberal democracy.
+The terms "fascist" and "Nazi" are sometimes used erroneously as epithets to describe political figures and ideologies, but these uses of the terms are generally disputed by academics that study the subject.
+The mid-2010s saw the brief rise in the alt-right movement, which was characterized by its sympathy to fascist ideologies and opposition to multiracial liberal democracy.